 I needed per-tool permissions.
 No client offered them.
 So I built them into Aerostack's gateway.

 Here's how it works: when you add an MCP server to a workspace, the gateway discovers the full tool list.
-You choose exactly which tools to allow — everything else is blocked by default.
+You choose exactly which tools to allow, and everything else is blocked by default.
 The mental model we use when deciding what to enable:

 Safe — read-only stuff like query, list_tables, search_messages.
 Low risk.
 Enable freely.